 - ask your child to help pack up their toys

 - take storybooks and sing rhymes together on a trip

 - invite your child’s friend to the café so they can have fun ‘reading the menu’

 - take paper and crayons or colouring-in books when you go out

 - get some physical activity every day.
 Walk in the neighbourhood, go to a park or the beach, run, jump, skip or ride in the backyard or the park

 - balance screen time with lots of activity, indoor play, craft activities

 Getting the best out of screen time

 Screens are a part of everybody’s life these days.
-As long as they are physically active (at least 3 hours a day), some limited screen time is OK.
+After age 2, some limited screen time is OK as long as they are physically active (at least 3 hours a day).
 It’s a good idea to balance screen time with other aspects of your child’s life by setting rules about when and where they can look at screens.
 It’s especially important to keep screens out of children’s bedrooms at night.

 Make sure you limit the amount of time your child is watching a screen.
 When they stop, get them to do something physical or go outside to play.
 Encourage them to use their imaginations and to play with friends, as these things are important for their development.